weiyilee17/google-drive-clone/README.md

 ### Folder deletion

 Make sure you fetch all of the folders that has it as a parent, and their children too

+### Folder creation

+Make a server action that takes a name and parentId, and creates a folder with the name and parentId (don't forget to set the ownerId)

+### Access control

+Check if user is owner before showing the folder page